eformsignen/eformsignen.github.io/help/chapter2.rst

       -  **Manage custom fields:** You can add and configure custom fields such as company, group, and member information.

+      -  **Security settings:** You can set allowed IPs by admin, manager, and member permissions so that only certain IP addresses can log in to eformsign.

+      -  **Document retention settings:** You can set the document retention period for all the documents created in the company.

 -  **Integration:** Only the company administrator can access this menu.
 You can connect eformsign with external services.

       -  **Cloud storage:** You can connect your Dropbox, Google Drive, or Box accounts to store completed documents in external cloud storages.